 Most hospitals have both a general manager (overseeing the entire facility) and more specific managers for each department (budgeting, finance, accounting, human resources and marketing).
-According to Onet, the Medical and Health Services Managers "plan, direct or coordinate medical and health services" in hospitals, clinics, managed care organization, public health agencies, pharmaceutical companies or medical devices makers.
+Medical and health services managers plan, direct or coordinate medical and health services in hospitals, clinics, managed care organization, public health agencies, pharmaceutical companies or medical devices makers.

 Health Services Administrators (HSA) manage the accountants, doctors, nurses, clerical, technical, maintenance and EMTs by establishing salaries, providing training and purchasing equipment.
 Healthcare facilities need HSAs to undertake strategic planning, budgeting and overall coordination of hospital organizations.